-Members are the "who" of IAM.
-Members can be individual users, groups, domains, or even the public as a whole.
-Members are assigned roles, which grant members the ability to perform actions in Cloud Storage as well as Cloud Platform more generally.
+Principals are the "who" of IAM.
+Principals can be individual users, groups, domains, or even the public as a whole.
+Principals are granted roles, which give them the ability to perform actions in Cloud Storage as well as Google Cloud more generally.
 Each role is a collection of one or more permissions.
 Permissions are the basic units of IAM: each permission allows you to perform a certain action.

 For example, the